Project Lyra: Solar Oberth

 ʻOumuamua was at first thought to be traveling too fast for any existing spacecraft to reach.

 The Initiative for Interstellar Studies (i4is) launched Project Lyra to assess the feasibility of a mission to ʻOumuamua.
 Several options for sending a spacecraft to ʻOumuamua within a time-frame of 5 to 25 years were suggested.

 The challenge highlighted by i4is is to get to the celestial object in a reasonable amount of time (and so at a reasonable distance from Earth), and yet be able to gain useful scientific information.
 To do this, decelerating the spacecraft at ʻOumuamua would be "highly desirable, due to the minimal science return from a hyper-velocity encounter".
 If the investigative craft goes too fast, it would not be able to get into orbit or land on the asteroid, and would fly past it.
 The authors conclude that, although challenging, an encounter mission would be feasible using near-term technology.
 Seligman and Laughlin adopt a complementary approach to the Lyra study, but also conclude that such missions, though challenging to mount, are both feasible and scientifically attractive.

 One option suggested by i4is is using first a Jupiter flyby, followed by a close solar flyby at 3 solar radius, in order to take advantage of the Oberth effect.
 Subsequent proposals have relaxed the distance to up to 10 solar radius.

 Initial research conducted by i4is indicated that a spacecraft with a mass of tens of kilograms, using a heat shield like that in the Parker Solar Probe, atop a Falcon Heavy-class launcher, with a trajectory including a powered Jupiter flyby and a Solar Oberth maneuver, was capable of reaching ʻOumuamua, had it been launched in 2021.

-However, subsequent investigations revealed further opportunities for missions to 'Oumuamua will be possible, using a Solar Oberth at 6 solar radius, the soonest being in 2030/2033 – the choice of year depending on whether the trajectory exploits a 3 year leveraging maneuver or not.
+However, subsequent investigations revealed further opportunities for missions to ʻOumuamua will be possible, using a Solar Oberth at 6 solar radius, the soonest being in 2030/2033 – the choice of year depending on whether the trajectory exploits a 3-year leveraging maneuver or not.
 These involve flight durations in excess of 20 years which, although admittedly protracted, should be placed in the context of the Voyager probes, which launched over 45 years ago and are still to some extent operational today.

 Jupiter Oberth

-Further investigations conducted by the i4is Project Lyra team revealed that viable missions to 'Oumuamua exist in the future, with launch for example in 2028, and do not necessarily require a Solar Oberth, exploiting instead a powered flyby of Jupiter, alternatively known as a Jupiter Oberth.
+Further investigations conducted by the i4is Project Lyra team revealed that viable missions to ʻOumuamua exist in the future, with launch for example in 2028, and do not necessarily require a Solar Oberth, exploiting instead a powered flyby of Jupiter, alternatively known as a Jupiter Oberth.